duwaar/project1/README.md

-Code for project 1 in CS50W.
+# Project 1

-A book review website and API.
+Web Programming with Python and JavaScript